 Most people do not fully realize the severe long-term penalties and personal damage a DUI/DWI can likely carry if convicted.
 Some of the most common long-term examples include requiring an Ignition Interlock device to be installed in order to drive again, and a permanent record of it.
 This occurrence, severely limits many people in their current and future job opportunities.

 Experienced DUI and DWI criminal lawyers are highly skilled, and understand the difficulties you would face without a drivers license or driving under the influence offense on your permanent record.
 After the details of your arrest can first be thoroughly looked over by the best defense lawyer nearby for DUI charges, the attorney can then be able to help guide you through the process of how a DUI works regarding your own arrest circumstances, while also dealing with the various authorities and court matters related to your own case.

 DUI And Driving Under The Influence Facts Every Driver Must Know

 You don’t have to be driving to get in charged with a DUI.

 Make sure that you understand side effects of medication that can result in a DUI offense.

 You should also be aware that mixing drugs and alcohol can be a deadly combination, and also make side effects and impairment worse.
 It is important to keep in mind that anything which impairs your ability to safely drive is illegal, even if you happen to be under the legal blood alcohol limit of .08 for DUI.
 There are serious consequences of driving under the influence.

 Every state takes driving under the influence very seriously, and the DUI consequences for even a first offense are costly and severe.
 For example, drivers under the age of 21 can immediately have their license suspended if they have any alcohol in their blood while driving.
-For all licensed drivers of any age, if their blood alcohol level is more than .08% they can be arrested and charged for DUI.
+For all licensed drivers of any age, if their blood alcohol level is more than .08% they can be arrested and charged for drinking and driving.

 A DUI conviction will remain on you permanent record.

 The consequences for a repeat driving under the influence conviction will get more serious with each DUI offense.